mertall/mertall/_pages/about.md

 Mridul aspires to develop a novel quantum neural network.
 He is intrigued by the geometrical and analytical mathematical relationships of quantum many-body systems and neural networks.
 More specifically, principles of quantum mechanics inherently entangle the past and the future with the present.
-Treating time as quantum many-body system, Mridul believes it can be modeled with a quantum neural network.
-The QNN acts an object to evaluate multiple paths between bodies in space-time to then find the most optimal path.
+Treating time as quantum many-body system, a neural network can provide for thorough and deep analysis of the entanglement of the past, present, and future.

 ---